 The premise is a statement that makes a tentative assumption.

+Throughout an investigation -- regardless whether its a two-day or two-month investigation -- you will test the premise against the information you gather.
 In the professional world you will have a difficult time getting your editor to greenlight a big story if you can't frame it in a focused premise.
 They'll fear you are on a wild goose chase.
 Here's how you do it: Start with a question that can't be answered without significant reporting.
 Then turn that question into a statement.

 Question: Are they building that new athletic building on campus right?